apple/swift-corelibs-libdispatch/INSTALL.md

 toolchain cannot be used to compile libdispatch again (you must 'make uninstall' libdispatch from the toolchain before using it to rebuild libdispatch).

-To create the toolchain with libdispatch Using build-toolchain in Linux:
+You can also use the build-toolchain script to create a toolchain that includes libdispatch on Linux:

 1. Add libdispatch and install-libdispatch lines to ./swift/utils/build-presets.ini under `[preset: buildbot_linux]` section, as following: